tomchen-ctj/notes/Arxiv notes.md

 ## Siamese Image Modeling for Self-Supervised Vision Representation Learning

-Author thinks that contrasting different augmented views can help to lean semantic alignment.
+(Jifeng Dai)The author thinks that contrasting different augmented views can help to lean semantic alignment.
 So they propose siamese image modeling, using a masked online branch and a full augmented target branch to calculate Dense loss. [link](https://arxiv.org/pdf/2206.01204.pdf)

 ## Hard Negative Sampling Strategies for Contrastive Representation Learning

-Hard samples : close to the decision boundary and far from each other.
+Hard samples: close to the decision boundary and far from each other.
 Calculating the contrastive loss between hard samples may help contrastive learning. [link](https://arxiv.org/pdf/2206.01197.pdf)

+## Revisiting the “Video” in Video-Language Understanding

+(Feifei Li)Propose the atemporal probe (ATP) for video-language analysis.
+Provide a strong baseline for video-language tasks. [link](https://arxiv.org/pdf/2206.01720.pdf)

+## Egocentric Video-Language Pretraining

+(ShowLab) 1.
+Create EgoClip, a new dataset for video-text pretraining (a subset of Ego4D).
+2. Propose EgoNCE that adapts video-text contrastive learning to egocentric domain by mining egocentric-aware positive and negative samples. [link](https://arxiv.org/pdf/2206.01670.pdf)

+## Rethinking Positive Sampling for Contrastive Learning with Kernel

+Propose a new way to define positive samples using kernel theory along with a novel loss called decoupled uniformity. [link](https://arxiv.org/pdf/2206.01646.pdf)